American Idiot (musical): International Tour (2011–2014)

 American Idiot toured North America beginning on December 28, 2011, in Toronto, Ontario, Canada.
 The original national tour cast included Van Hughes reprising his role as Johnny, Jake Epstein as Will, Scott J. Campbell as Tunny, Leslie McDonel as Heather, Gabrielle McClinton as Whatsername, Nicci Claspell as The Extraordinary Girl, and Broadway alumnus Joshua Kobak as St. Jimmy.
 The tour closed on July 8, 2012, at the Orpheum Theatre in San Francisco, California.

 A UK and Ireland tour visited Manchester, Southampton, Cardiff, Edinburgh, Glasgow, Dublin, Birmingham and London later in 2012.
 The cast included Alex Nee as Johnny, Casey O'Farrell as Will, Thomas Hettrick as Tunny, Kennedy Caughell as Heather, Alyssa DiPalma as Whatsername, Jenna Rubaii as The Extraordinary Girl, and Trent Saunders as St. Jimmy.
-It started on October 9, 2012, in Southampton and ended on December 16, 2012, at HMV Hammersmith Apollo in London.
+It started on October 9, 2012, in Southampton and ended on December 16, 2012, at Hammersmith Apollo in London.
 A second US tour began performances in Norfolk, Virginia on January 25, 2013, with the UK touring cast.
-It ended Las Vegas, Nevada on June 16, 2013.
+It ended in Las Vegas, Nevada on June 16, 2013.

 On August 7, 2013, American Idiot made its debut in Tokyo, Japan, and a few weeks later on September 5, it made its South Korean debut in Seoul.
 Sean Michael Murray took over the role of Johnny, Mariah MacFarlane took over as Heather, and Daniel C. Jackson took over as St. Jimmy.

 A non-Equity third US national tour cast included Jared Nepute as Johnny, Casey O'Farrell as Will, Dan Tracy as Tunny, Mariah MacFarlane as Heather, Olivia Puckett as Whatsername, Taylor Jones as Extraordinary Girl, and Daniel C. Jackson as St. Jimmy.
-On January 16, 2014, Carson Higgins, who had previously been a part of the previous non-equity/UK tour, took over the role of St. Jimmy, after Daniel C. Jackson left the show.
+On January 16, 2014, Carson Higgins, who had previously been a part of the previous non-Equity/UK tour, took over the role of St. Jimmy, after Daniel C. Jackson left the show.